Charity Adams Earley: Awards and honors

-On August 8, 2022, The Naming Commission of the US Department of Defense made recommendations for US Army post name changes for facilities named after Confederate soldiers.
-Among them was Fort Lee (Virginia), to be changed to Fort Gregg-Adams, after Lieutenant General Arthur J. Gregg and Lieutenant Colonel Charity Adams Earley.
-On October 6, 2022 Secretary of Defense Lloyd Austin accepted the recommendation and directed the name change occur no later than January 1, 2024.
+On August 8, 2022, The Naming Commission of the U.S. Department of Defense made recommendations for U.S. Army post name changes for facilities named after Confederate soldiers.
+Among them was that Fort Lee, Virginia, be redesignated Fort Gregg-Adams, after Lieutenant General Arthur J. Gregg and Lieutenant Colonel Charity Adams Earley.
+On October 6, 2022, Secretary of Defense Lloyd Austin accepted the recommendation and directed that the name change occur no later than January 1, 2024.
+The name change officially occurred on April 27, 2023.
+The base became the first US military fort named for African Americans.
+In 2025, Fort Gregg-Adams was renamed Fort Lee.
+President Donald Trump, who had made a campaign promise to restore the bases' Confederate names, announced that the Army would restore the name to "Fort Robert E. Lee" during a June speech.
+The fort has officially been renamed in honor of Buffalo Soldier Private Fitz Lee, a Spanish-American War veteran who, under enemy fire, rescued wounded soldiers in Cuba, earning him the Medal of Honor.